Tipperary camogie trailblazer Liz Howard has died

 Liz Howard in her beloved Semple Stadium in 2014.
 Pic: John D Kelly

 Gaelic games trailblazer Liz Howard has died.
-A former president of the Camogie Association, the Tipperary woman came to national prominence in the 1970s when she became the first female pundit to feature on RTÉ's The Sunday Game.
+A former president of the Camogie Association, the Tipperary woman came to national prominence in the 1970s when she became the first female pundit to feature on RTÉ's new highlights programme The Sunday Game.

-A former Tipp camogie player, she won a senior National League medal with her county and also a junior league medal with Dublin.
+A former Tipp camogie player, she won the inaugral senior National League with her county in 1977 and also collected a Munster Championship medal.
+She also played for Clare and Dublin, winning a junior league medal with the Dubs.

 After her playing days, she was appointed National PRO of the Camogie Association in 1979, and acted as Tipperary GAA PRO from 1981-2003.